 Our portfolio of excellent courses, investment in state-of-the-art facilities, first-rate staff and focus on practical skills and professional relevance are making us a first choice for students.
 Our courses are highly practical and career focused, and many are accredited by professional bodies.
 This means that you'll gain qualifications with us that are prized by employers, giving you an important advantage in the job market.

 We've invested heavily in innovative technology to give our students the best possible preparation for their chosen careers.
 Facilities include a mock law court, a virtual radiography suite, broadcast studios, fashion workshops and a mock operating theatre.

 Our research work is attracting international attention too, with research across 11 of our subject areas being classed as 'world-leading', 'internationally excellent' or 'recognised internationally' in the prestigious Research Excellence Framework (REF) 2014.

-For most courses requiring 112 UCAS entry points, we expect applicants to be sitting or have passed the Zeugnis der Allgemeinen Hochschulreife (Abitur) with a minimum overall score of 2,2, and an average subject grades of 12/15, including a minimum of 6/12 in maths from the Abitur or a score 4 in Realschulabschluss and a pass in the IELTS test with overall 6.0, no band under 5.5.
-For technical or engineering courses, we require a minimum maths score of 10/12.
+For most courses requiring 112 UCAS entry points, we expect applicants to be sitting or have passed the Zeugnis der Allgemeinen Hochschulreife (Abitur) with a minimum overall score of 2,2, and an average subject grades of 12/15.
+Students also require a minimum of 6/12 in Maths from the Abitur or a score 4 in Realschulabschluss and a pass in the IELTS test with overall 6.0, no band under 5.5.
+For technical or engineering courses, we require a minimum Maths score of 10/12.